Coleman D. Ross

 photo from Wikipedia/Bermuda Ministry of Tourism & Transport

-Syncora Holdings Ltd. (formerly Security Capital Assurance; OTC: SYCRF ) is a Hamilton, Bermuda-based holding company which provides, through its subsidiaries, credit enhancement and protection products to the public finance and structured finance markets throughout the United States and internationally.
+Syncora Holdings Ltd. (formerly Security Capital Assurance; OTC: SYCRF) is a Hamilton, Bermuda-based holding company which provided, through its subsidiaries, credit enhancement and protection products to the public finance and structured finance markets throughout the United States and internationally.
 Its subsidiaries issued financial guarantee insurance policies and credit default swaps, as well as reinsurance of financial guarantee insurance and credit default products written by other insurers.
-Syncora Holding's principal subsidiaries are Syncora Guarantee, Inc. and Syncora Capital Assurance Inc., both New York-based financial guarantee insurers, also known as monoline insurers.
+Syncora Holding's principal subsidiaries were Syncora Guarantee, Inc. and Syncora Capital Assurance Inc., both New York-based financial guarantee insurers, also known as monoline insurers.

 I joined Syncora Holdings' board of directors concurrent with its August 4, 2006 initial public offering and listing on the New York Stock Exchange.
-I chair the company's audit committee and also serve on its nominating and governance committee, having previously served on its compensation committee.
-In addition, I am on the boards of directors of its principal subsidiaries.
+I served on the boards of directors of directors of the holding company and its principal subsidiary and on the audit committee, which I chaired; the nominating and governance committee; and the compensation committee.

 Lloyd's Building, One Lime Street, London